-NOTE: DIY EDTracker users please consult www.edtracker.org.uk Below are some useful tips and areas of investigation, if you are experiencing issues with your EDTracker Pro.
+NOTE: DIY EDTracker users please consult www.edtracker.org.uk.
+Below are some useful tips and areas of investigation, if you are experiencing issues with your EDTracker Pro.

-First thing to check is the cable - if you've supplied your own, check it's a data cable and not just a cheap power-only cable used for charging mobile phones.
+- For wired users, the first thing to check is the cable - if you've supplied your own, check it's a data cable and not just a cheap power-only cable used for charging mobile phones.
 If you're seeing no device connection at all when plugging the device in, this is often the cause.

-Sometimes the issue might rest with the game you're trying to use EDTracker with, so first verify the device works fine outside of the game itself.
+- Sometimes the issue might rest with the game you're trying to use EDTracker with, so first verify the device works fine outside of the game itself.
 Navigate to your Windows USB Game Controllers settings in Microsoft Windows (under Control Panel) and find the device - it is called "EDTracker Pro".
 If it's not present, then check your device connection.
 EDTracker Pro doesn't need any drivers, so there's no need to install any - it should show up without any.

 - You can fit your EDTracker onto your headset in one of six orientations.
 There are four 'flat' orientations, with the device on top of your head and the USB cable in one of the four possible positions : at the front, the back, the left or right side of your head.
 Additionally, there are two 'vertical' orientations, with the EDTracker on the side of your headset and the cable coming out of the bottom.
 Note that we do not advise using the side-mount options on headphones as the magnets within the earcups often interfere with the electronics within the EDTracker.

 - Before raising an issue with us, check you have the latest software available by checking the website Downloads section (the software version is displayed in the top title bar of the GUI).
 Also check that there are no firmware updates for the device - the current firmware version of any connected device is shown in the centre section of the GUI.
 If there is a newer version, the EDTracker GUI will advise you.
 You can flash the device from within the software.

-9 times out of 10, any wandering/drifting issues are as a result of incorrect calibration.
+- 9 times out of 10, any wandering/drifting issues are as a result of incorrect calibration.
 If none of the above points resolve your issue, and the device is not responding correctly, then it is worth restoring it back to factory defaults and re-calibrating.

-In very rare circumstances some headsets, particularly metallic ones, may have magnetic headbands that cause interference with the device.
+- In very rare circumstances some headsets, particularly metallic ones, may have magnetic headbands that cause interference with the device.
 To rule this out, remove the device from your headset and leave it unattached, then repeat the calibration process once more (leaving it flat on a desk, and manipulating it just in your hands).
 Once calibrated, test it by moving it in your hands.
 If the problem no longer exists, it may be your headset causing interference.
 Contact us with details of your headset and potential solutions.